Growtika

 "X ___" terms have ambient noise.
 "X down" could mean Xbox down.
 "X account" could reference any X. We tried to exclude pairs with obvious non-platform meanings, but some leakage is possible.
 This noise would actually inflate X volumes, making the real gap larger than what we report.

-Search volume ≠ usage.
+Search volume is not usage.
 People can use X daily while still searching for "Twitter."
 The data measures brand recall in search behavior, not platform activity.
 These are different things.

 Ahrefs volumes are estimates.
 All SEO tools use clickstream models to estimate search volume.
 The absolute numbers have margins of error.
 The ratios between paired terms, which use the same estimation model for both sides, are more reliable than the raw numbers.